- Home

 - as an injection under the skin.

 When targeted therapy is given as an infusion, some people react to the infusion process (e.g. skin rashes, nausea, difficulty breathing).
-Reactions can occur during or several hours after the infusion.
-You will be monitored and may be given medicine to help prevent this.
-Reactions are more common with the first infusion, so it may be given more slowly than later treatments.
+Reactions can occur during the infusion or several hours afterwards.
+You will be monitored and may be given medicines to help prevent this.
+Reactions are more common with the first couple of infusions, so they may be given at a `slower rate than later treatments.

-You will usually not need to take any special precautions to protect other people in your household while you are having targeted therapy.
+In some cases, you may need to take special precautions to protect other people in your household while you are having targeted therapy.
+Talk to your doctor about any safety measures that you may need to take.

 Targeted therapy drugs can interact with many common medicines and cause harmful side effects.
 It is important to let your doctor know about any other medicines or vitamin or herbal supplements you are taking so they can check for any known problems.
 It is also a good idea to talk with your cancer specialist before having any vaccinations.